-How regularly you should replace your air filters might depend on the following:
+How often you need to exchange your air filters might rely on the following:

 - Total indoor air quality

 - Air pollution levels and construction nearby the residence